-In this regard, the Sustainable Development Solution Network (SDSN) mentions success stories, in Australia there is the creation of the PhD in Sustainable Development by the SDGs at Curtin University and the Student Leadership Forum on SDGs at Monash University, among others (SDSN, 2017).
+In this regard, the Sustainable Development Solution Network (SDSN) mentions success stories, in Australia there is the creation of the PhD in Sustainable Development by the SDGs at Curtin

+University and the Student Leadership Forum on SDGs at Monash University, among others (SDSN, 2017).
 Lehigh University, Pennsylvania, stands out in the United States (United Nations, 2021).
 Fihlo et al. (2019) analyze the curriculum of 167 universities in 17 countries and point out that the fight against poverty, health and quality education in Latin America is in the first places.

-In Mexico, the Autonomous University of the State of Mexico and the Monterrey Institute of Technology and Higher Education stand out as coordinating institutions of the SDSN to incorporate the SDGs in Mexican HEIs (SDSN México, 2021).
+In Mexico, the Universidad Nacional Autónoma de México and the Instituto Tecnológico de Estudios Superiores de Monterrey stand out as coordinating institutions of the SDSN to incorporate the SDGs in Mexican HEIs (SDSN México, 2021).